shiy9/4156_F23_Project/README.md

     (although the IDE configuration has always worked for our team).
 - Due to security concerns, we have replaced database link, username, password, and google maps API key with environment variables.
 Follow the instructions below to run the service locally.
+  - Note that this does not affect CI operations with GitHub actions as we have declared repository variables for CI.
 - To start the application and run Postman requests, edit the `ImsApplication` run configuration in IntelliJ to include `TOKENSECRETKEY`, `DBLINK`, `DBUSERNAME`, `DBPASSWORD`, and `GMAPSAPIKEY` as environment variable keys.
 The exact values will be provided before the demo